498_26_20230212_AJF08190_FossMedia.jpg

 Explore the neighborhood this season

-With over 45km of cross country and narrow-gauge trails maintained seven days a week, Crosscut Mountain Sports Center is the Bozeman community’s best location for Nordic skiing, snowshoeing, and fat biking.
-From wide-groomed cross country trails, to narrow-gauge trails perfect for fatbiking and snowshoeing, it’s easy to find the ideal terrain for your snowy adventure or winter workout.
+With over 28 miles (45 km) of cross country and narrow-gauge trails maintained seven days a week, Crosscut Mountain Sports Center is the Bozeman community’s best location for cross-country skiing, snowshoeing, and fatbiking.
+From wide-groomed trails for skate and classic skiing, to narrow-gauge trails perfect for fatbiking and snowshoeing, it’s easy to find the ideal terrain for your snowy adventure.

 Trail Maps